mittinatten/freesasa/README.md

 ([Hubbard & Thornton 1993](http://www.bioinf.manchester.ac.uk/naccess/))
 and OONS are available in the directory `share`.

-The library is still a work in progress, but, the calculations have been verified to give correct results for a large number of proteins.
+The library is still a work in progress, but the calculations have been verified to give correct results for a large number of proteins.
 Therefore, the commandline tool can be considered reliable and stable.
-Planned changes mainly include refining the API, adding more options to the commandline tool and expanding the Python bindings.
+Planned changes mainly include refining the API, adding more options to the commandline tool and possibly expanding the Python bindings.

 Compiling and installing
 ------------------------